Public service leave

 Learn more about the University's School Governor Initiative and how to become a School Governor.

 Most reserved forces training takes place in the evenings and at weekends.
-However volunteers are usually expected to attend an annual camp and in order to support staff to undertake this, the University will provide up to 2 weeks paid leave.
-However, as reservists are paid by the Ministry of Defence for all training, you will be required to provide details of any payment received and your salary will be reduced accordingly.
+However volunteers are usually expected to attend an annual camp and in order to support staff to undertake this, the University will provide up to 2 weeks paid* leave.
+However, as reservists are paid by the Ministry of Defence for all training, you will be required to provide details of any payment received. *Where the MoD pay is equal to or greater than your normal pay, unpaid leave will be given and where the MoD pay is less than your normal pay, your salary will be reduced accordingly.

 Should you be mobilised (i.e called up for active service) you will be given the full amount of leave required to undertake this.
 During any period of mobilisation you will be paid by and be given annual leave by the Ministry of Defence.
 You will therefore be on unpaid leave from the University and will not accrue annual leave.